samuraitruong/convert-number-dotnet-core/readme.md

 }
 ```

-The final end string will be this full numnber concac with cents amount
+The final end string will be this full number concat with cents amount

 ```csharp
  if (string.IsNullOrEmpty(results)) return readCents;